neuron-soup/neuron-soup.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a graduate student at Stanford University broadly interested in all aspects of theoretical physics.
+I earned a B.A. in physics and math at NYU.
 Feel free to contact me if you have any questions!